gianlucaroccasalvo/westeros-bis/README.md

 Repo for third homework of Open Source Energy System Modelling 2021S Course.

 ## Content
-It contains Jupiter notebooks to study the impact of the introduction of a new LED lighting /gas fired electricity production technology on the imaginary Westeros energy system.
+It contains Jupiter notebooks to study the impact of the introduction of a gas fired electricity production technology in the imaginary Westeros energy system.

 ## License disclaimer
 Copyright 2021 Gianluca Roccasalvo